 FAQs About Anne Arundel County Traffic Cases

-Many violations carry MVA points that can raise insurance rates and lead to license action.
-Effective legal defense can often prevent points.
+Often, yes.
+Many convictions carry MVA points that can raise insurance premiums for years and lead to license action.
+Knowing your options before you pay can help you avoid points.

 Speak With an Anne Arundel County Traffic Lawyer Today